civicrm/org.civicrm.shoreditch/CODING.md

   * `scss/bootstrap` Contains the custom Bootstrap theme.
 In here not only the base Bootstrap theme is customized, but also Bootstrap elements are augmented with new modifiers, and completely custom component are added.

 ## Build
 If you are doing development on this extension, then you'll need to build your changes in the .css files.
-This requires the toolchain for SCSS=>CSS compilation.
+This requires the toolchain for SCSS=>CSS compilation which can get by simply running

-First of all you need [NodeJS](https://nodejs.org/).
-Please be aware that currently Shoreditch *does not* support NodeJS v9 or higher!
-It is recommended that you install NodeJS LTS version **v8.9.4** (you can use [nvm](https://github.com/creationix/nvm) for managing multiple node versions on the same machine.

-Once you have NodeJS installed, run

 ```sh
 npm i